Asim0712/Mod5-SBA-Interative-Blog/Readme.md

 ## Table of contents

 - [Overview]
-In this Skills-Based Assessment (SBA), you will develop an “Interactive Personal Blog Platform” from scratch.
+-In this Skills-Based Assessment (SBA), you will develop an “Interactive Personal Blog Platform” from scratch.

 This project will test your ability to manipulate the DOM, handle user events, implement form validation, and utilize localStorage for data persistence.